 What to Do if Your Claim Was Denied

-- Note the date of the denial letter — your 2-year deadline starts from that date
+- Note the date of the denial letter and any deadline language

 - Read the denial carefully and identify the stated reason